 Jesus just said, “woe to you lawyers, because you have taken away the key to knowledge!
 You yourselves have not entered, and you have hindered those who were entering.”
 Does a teacher preach the free forgiveness of Jesus?
 Or does he hold people back, making it seem as if they have to earn the right to call God your Father?
 If so, he might be a blasphemer, and you should run away screaming.

 The rightful King has claimed his kingdom.
 The enemy has been defeated.
 The prison doors are open.
-The kingdom is under new management.
+The kingdom is under new management:

-And we are that management.
+We are that management.
 It is our task to keep the prison doors open, the keep the Word of God clear and fresh and lifegiving.
 We must protect our pulpits from false teachers.
 We, personally, as God’s children, are in no danger.
 But if we allow blasphemous self-salvation-style teaching to take root in our churches, whole generations can be lost.

 So let us keep watch, brothers and sisters!
 Out of compassion for all those people out there living in the slavery of self-salvation — let us be on our guard.
 Let us always protect the Well of God’s Word; it is most compassionate thing we can possibly do.